 Rome events in February include Valentine's Day, Six-Nations Rugby matches, and Carnival.

-Find out all the things to see and do in Rome in February.
+Check out all the best things to do and Rome events in February 2026:

 Probably the date that comes to mind for many in February is Valentine's Day.